benduran/lets-version/README.md

   - `opts?.noPush` - If true, will prevent pushing any changes to upstream / origin - Defaults to `false`
   - `opts?.rollupChangelog` - If true, in addition to updating changelog files for all packages that will be bumped, creates a "rollup" CHANGELOG.md at the root of the repo that contains an aggregate of changes.
   - `opts?.noChangelog` - If true, will not write CHANGELOG.md updates for each package that has changed.
 Defaults to `false`.
+  - `opts?.changelogDependencies` - If true, changelog will include information about the changes in the dependencies of a package that is being bumped.
+Defaults to `false`.
   - `opts?.dryRun` - If true, will print the changes that are expected to happen at every step instead of actually writing the changes.
 Defaults to `false`. array of change log entries and returns the full changelog entry string.
 Defaults to `undefined`.
   - `opts?.cwd?: string` - Defaults to `appRootPath.toString()`